-We are pleased to announce that the 2018 Annual School and Conference of the International Transportation Economics Association, ITEA, will be held in Hong Kong SAR, China, June 25-29.
+We are pleased to announce that the 2018 Annual School and Conference of the International Transportation Economics Association, ITEA, will be held in Hong Kong, June 25-29.
 We believe that Hong Kong is an ideal place to discuss and think about transportation because transportation is such an important part of the city.
-For instance, heavy congestion is not only present on the roads but even on the walkways.
-A 50 km bridge-and-tunnel system is currently under construction that will connect Hong Kong with Macau and the city of Zhuhai.
-Hong Kong airport is the world number one airport in terms of international air cargo and among the top ten airports in terms of passenger numbers.
+For instance, a 42 km bridge-and-tunnel system is currently under construction that will connect Hong Kong with Macau and the city of Zhuhai.
 Hong Kong’s metro system doesn’t require subsidies but rather generates profits.
+Hong Kong airport is the world number one airport in terms of international air cargo.
 And, Hong Kong is close to Mainland China, which is expected to overtake the US and become the largest domestic air passenger market in the world in less than 10 years.
-Beijing airport is the second-largest airport in the world in terms of passenger numbers already; yet, a second Beijing airport is under construction and the two airports together will reach a capacity of 150 million passengers a year.
-The high-speed rail system in China is already bigger than all high-speed rail systems outside China together.
-Still, the plan is to increase the size of the high-speed rail system by 200 percent in the future.
+The high-speed rail system in China is already bigger than all high-speed rail systems outside China together and will be doubled in the future.
 Finally, the Chinese government has launched the so-called Belt-and-Road initiative with a fund of 40 billion USD to develop the Silk Road Economic Belt and 21st Century Maritime Silk Road.
 The objective of this initiative is to promote economic co-operation among countries along the proposed Belt and Road routes covering Asia, Africa and Europe.
 All these examples illustrate the role of transport for Hong Kong and the region as a whole.

 The aim of the Conference is to promote scientific excellence in the field of transport economics and to provide a forum for scientific exchange.
-Research presented at the Conference covers both theory and empirical work, it includes all transport modes and allows a wide range of research methodologies.
+Research presented at the Conference covers both theory and empirical work, and it includes all transport modes.
 Specific topics of interest include, but are not limited to transport pricing and investment, competition policy, transport decisions under uncertainty, agglomeration effects, valuation of intangibles, privatization, the economics of new transport technologies, sharing economics, the political economy of transport decisions, the Belt-and-Road initiative of the Chinese government, etc.